knative/docs/docs/bookstore/page-0/page-0-intro.md

 4. **Use Sequence to Run ML Workflows**: Learn how to utilize Knative Sequence to ensure your machine learning workflows execute in order.

-5. **Database Deployment**: Understand the deployment of an in-memory PostgreSQL instance using Knative Serving.
+5. **Database Deployment**: Understand the deployment of an in-memory PostgreSQL instance using k8s deployment.

 6. **Glue Everything Together**: Integrate all components by receiving "analyzed reviews" via Broker (using a trigger) and storing them into the database.
 This includes learning about Triggers, Filters, and Dead Letter Sinks (DLS).